-A more detailed summary of the changes made to both the LGMFR and BPG is available on the Department's website at www.localgovernment.vic.gov.au.
+A more detailed summary of the changes made to both the LGMFR and BPG is available in the 'changes' tab in the model accounts excel workbook on the Department's website at www.localgovernment.vic.gov.au.

-We trust that you find the LGMFR and this associated BPG very practical tools to assist in the preparation of your financial statements for the 2021-22 financial year.
+We trust that you find the LGMFR and this associated BPG very practical tools to assist in the preparation of your financial statements for the 2022-23 financial year.